Congenital hyperinsulinism crossed my path in 2011.

 The importance of feeding

-Food intake do not influence equally our glycemia… Some foods raise our blood sugar faster than others.
+All foods are not equal in influencing our glycemia… Some foods raise our blood sugar faster than others.

 Therefore, when you have a child who has trouble regulating the blood glucose available, it is important to follow good feeding guidance!

 No one wants to come across a disease in their life, much less if it is a children’s disease.
 However, there are times when storms give way to sunny days.